White Sun of the Desert: Reception

-White Sun of the Desert became one of the most popular movies of all time in Russia, where it has attained the status of a classic.
-It helped popularize Eastern movies.
+White Sun of the Desert became one of the most popular movies of all time in the Soviet Union, where it has attained the status of a classic.
+With 34.5 million viewers, it was one of the most popular films of 1970.
 The film received no awards during the Soviet era.
-With 34.5 million viewers, it was one of the most popular films of 1970, but it lost the 1970 USSR State Prize to By the Lake.
-Only in 1998 was it awarded the state prize by President Boris Yeltsin, being recognized as culturally significant.
+It was nominated for the 1970 USSR State Prize, but lost to By the Lake.
+The latter one was seen as "ideologically correct", while the first one was seen as pure entertainment, i.e., of low ideological value.
+In the opinion of film director Motyl the film was not allowed to film festivals abroad, because the Soviet ideologists were sure that it will receive awards there, which was ideologically inadmissible.
+Only in 1998 was it awarded the Russian State Prize by a special decree of President Boris Yeltsin, being recognized as culturally significant.

 The film received limited attention in the West.
-It was shown at a Soviet film festival at the little Carnegie Theatre in 1973, meant to tie in with Leonid Brezhnev's visit to the United States.
-Other than that, it was not widely released.
-Roger Greenspun, the New York Times movie critic, referred to it as "escapist entertainment".
+It was shown at a Soviet film festival at the Little Carnegie Theatre in 1973, meant to tie in with Leonid Brezhnev's visit to the United States.
+Roger Greenspun, the New York Times movie critic, classified it as an "escapist entertainment" (together with another Soviet film, a comedy Ivan Vassilyevich Changes His Profession) and describes it as a "picaresque adventure".